 The Master of Fine Arts in Creative Writing Program at the University of Virginia is a two-year graduate program that admits five poets and five fiction writers each academic year.
 Our program is full time and residency is required.* Because the program is so small, our admissions process is extremely competitive.
-For the last five years, we have averaged over 600 applicants per year for our ten slots.
+In the last four years, we have averaged over 690 applicants per year for our ten fellowships.
 We believe students apply to our program because of our consistent top rankings in Poets & Writers, the Atlantic, U.S. News and World Report, and elsewhere; our diverse creative writing faculty; the significant financial support all our MFA students receive; and the outstanding reputation of the University of Virginia, its libraries and special collections, and its renowned English Department.

-Applications for fall 2018 admission must be made online and postmarked no later than December 15, 2017.
+The application system for 2021 admission will not open until October 1, 2020.
+Your application must be complete and submitted before 11 p.m.
+Eastern Standard Time on December 15, 2020 (of course, we advise submitting earlier in case of last-minute technical glitches).
 We do not have any rolling admissions or allow accepted students to defer to a subsequent year.

 How to Apply

-This online application will include a digital version of your writing sample, basic biographical information, your academic history, a statement of purpose, college transcripts (which can be unofficial versions), two letters of recommendation, and an application fee.
-The online system will ask you to upload your writing sample, and we encourage you to do so; however, you must also mail a print copy to our office.
-See Part II below.
+The full instructions for the online application appear on the Graduate School’s Admissions page.
+Your online application will include a digital version of your writing sample, basic biographical information, your academic history, a statement of purpose, college transcripts (which can be unofficial versions), two letters of recommendation, and an application fee.

 - Applicants to the UVA MFA Program do not need to submit Graduate Record Exam (GRE) scores.
 GRE scores are not part of our evaluation process.
 Please focus on your writing sample, statement of purpose, and recommendations.

 - For the purposes of your application, unofficial transcripts are fine.
-You will only need to send official transcripts if you receive an admission offer.
+You will only need to send official transcripts if you receive an admission offer and accept it.